Morneau hopes new NAFTA deal signed next week, stresses tariff fight is separate

 The new write-offs alone are expected to lower federal revenues by about $14 billion over the next half-decade.

+“Those business leaders are comparing what we did with what the United States did, which creates a very significant American deficit and increases their debt,” Morneau said Thursday.

+“We’ve taken a much more responsible approach, ensuring continued investment while being fiscally responsible.”

-The fiscal update contains no timetable to eliminate the Liberals’ deficits that are now forecast to be higher than $18 billion in each of the next couple of years.
+The fiscal update contains no timetable to eliminate the Liberals’ shortfalls, which are now forecast to be higher than $18 billion in each of the next couple of years.

 The government has drawn almost daily criticism from the Conservatives and some economists for not providing a timeline for balancing the budget, especially with the economy running close to full strength.

-There are warnings the government could face a very difficult fiscal situation when the next economic downturn arrives.
+There are warnings the government could face a very difficult fiscal situation when the next economic downturn arrives, expenses go up and revenues slip.

 Following the 2015 election, the Liberal government ditched vows to run annual deficits of no more than $10 billion and to balance the books by 2019.
-Instead, it has focused on reducing the net debt-to-GDP ratio — also known as the debt burden — each year.
+Instead, it has focused on reducing the net debt-to-GDP ratio — a measure of how burdensome the debt is — each year.

 — with files from James McCarten in Washington